djangocon/2024.djangocon.us/README.md

 1. Presenter images are created at `/presenters/{{ slug }}/`
 2. Session images are created at `/{{ talks,tutorials }}/{{ slug }}/social/`

+## Considerations when updating content

+1. When adding images, if they are below the "fold", consider adding a `loading="lazy"` attribute to the image tag.
+2. When adding images, consider adding an `alt` attribute to the image tag.
+3. Keep copy short and to the point.
+The site is most likely scanned, not read.